malramsay64/phd-thesis/05_Crystal_Melting/results.md

 Table: The temperatures at which the spinodal occurs for the crystal structure at both pressures. {#tbl:crystal_spinodal}

-The Spinodal temperatures in @tbl:crystal_spinodal represent the highest temperature for which is it possible studying melting.
+The Spinodal temperatures in @tbl:crystal_spinodal represents the highest temperature it is possible to study melting.

 ### Melting Point

 ## Melting Rates